ychen-207523/Sentimental-Analyzer-Pro/README.md

 </ul>

 ### How was C.E.L.T. developed?
-The complete development was achieved using the following technologies, and it is recommended that the next set of developers who take up this project have these technologies installed and keep them running before proceeding further:
+The complete development was achieved using the following technologies:
 - Python3
 - Django
 - HTML